Share this:

 Website

 Established on August 1, 2010, the Church of the Resurrection is in Cincinnati’s Bond Hill neighborhood.
 The church emphasizes community involvement, hosting events like “Jazz on the Lawn” and honoring Dr. Martin Luther King Jr.’s dream through local initiatives each January.
-Known for its diverse spirit-filled worship and community service, the Church of the Resurrection is a compassionate, multigenerational Catholic community.
+The Church of the Resurrection is a compassionate, multigenerational Catholic community known for its diverse, spirit-filled worship and community service.
 The church continuously engages people through stewardship, service, ministry, and faith.

 St Joseph Catholic Church